The Laws of War: Have War Crimes been Committed in Ukraine?

-War is a “bloody business” and, sadly, civilian casualties are expected.
+War is a “bloody business”, and sadly, civilian casualties are expected.
 But to constitute a war crime, demonstrating intention is crucial.
-Whilst we know that Russia has committed these acts, can we prove that they have done so deliberately?
+While we know that Russia has committed these acts, can we prove they have done so deliberately?

-The Ukrainian military is dwarfed by that of Russia, pushing the North Atlantic Treaty Organisation and the European Union to provide military aid and the Ukrainian government to encourage citizens to arms themselves however they can: “‘Make Molotov cocktails, neutralise the occupier!” tweeted Ministry of Defence of Ukraine.
+The Ukrainian military is dwarfed by that of Russia, pushing the North Atlantic Treaty Organisation and the European Union to provide military aid and the Ukrainian government to encourage citizens to arm themselves however they can: “‘Make Molotov cocktails, neutralise the occupier!” tweeted Ministry of Defence of Ukraine.
 In doing so, observes Schabas, ordinary Ukrainians lose their status as civilians, becoming combatants under International Law.
-This is further problematised by the Ukrainian tactic of posting photos and videos of captured and killed Russian soldiers online, which could be a violation of the Geneva Conventions.
+The Washington Post notes that “Ukraine has adopted the tactic of posting photos and videos of captured and killed Russian soldiers online, which could be a violation of the Geneva Conventions”, further problematising this issue.

-If either side is found to have committed war crimes, what comes next is not clear.
-Whilst there are active investigations into whether Russia has committed war crimes in Ukraine, neither nation is party to the Court.
-Whilst Ukraine has accepted the ICC jurisdiction to investigate, defendants from either country could argue that the ICC has no legal authority over them and their potential breaches of the laws of war.
+If either side is found to have committed war crimes, what comes next is still being determined.
+Whilst there are active investigations into whether Russia has committed war crimes in Ukraine, neither nation is a party to the Court.
+Furthermore, whilst Ukraine has accepted the ICC’s jurisdiction to investigate, defendants from either country could argue that the ICC has no legal authority over them and their potential breaches of the laws of war.

 It has been reported that, if found guilty by the ICC, Putin could face life in prison.
 But, even if the evidence is there, experts are critical that any action will be taken against the leader of the “pariah state”.
 International institutions have ways to punish and isolate Russia, some of which we are already seeing, but Gow notes that seeing Russian officials being put on trial is unlikely; as long as the Russian government remains reluctant to collaborate and those accused of war crimes stay within Russian borders, there is little that international prosecutors can do.
 In the words of Bellinger: